notr1ch/TwitchTest/README.md

 Requires Administrator privileges to run, as the Windows TCP connection metrics API is only available to applications running as administrator.

 A pre-compiled binary for Windows can be downloaded at [Releases](https://github.com/MrArca9/TwitchTest/releases/tag/1.3.A.0).
 Requires the [VS2015 x86 redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145#4baacbe7-a8a1-8091-5597-393c6b9ace67).

+Please note:
+The EXE is going to trigger smartscreen on windows because of the way windows scans executables.
+Click on "More Info" and "Run Anyway" to run the program.
+As the EXE gets downloaded more the reputation with windows will go up, and eventually this warning will disappear.